MKortmann/FeedReaderTest/README.md

     - Loadfeed finished so it should have at least one single
  - New Feed Selection
     - Loadfeed finished, content actually changes

+## Run the application

+just open the file: index.html in your browser.

 ## Documentations